nickjoowon/DataStrcutresProject1/README.md

-# DataStrcutresProject1
+# DataStrcutresAssignment1

-First project done in SJSU Data Structures class.
+First major assignment done in SJSU Data Structures class.

 Access to the code by clicking the src.